Sherlocking Task Anxiety

 Step by Step

-List of Accomplishments — things we ARE getting done.
+List Accomplishments — things we ARE getting done.

 You are probably not sitting around eating bonbons, so what HAVE you been doing with your time?
-Be sure to phrase those items as completions.
+Be sure to list only the completion portion of those items.

 Maybe ALL you can point to on that project is research.
 Good for you!
 That counts, but YOU have to count it.